tensorflow/community/rfcs/20200107-tf-data-snapshot.md

 1. If the snapshot directory is non-existent, empty or it doesn’t contain a `metadata` file, we will enter the **WRITE** state.

-1. If the snapshot directory contains a `metadata` file, we will read the metadata file.
+1. If the snapshot directory contains a `metadata.final` file, we will read the final metadata file and proceed to the **READ** state.

-    1. The metadata file contains the following fields:
+    1. The file contains the following fields:
-        1. A training run ID
+        1. A training run ID,
-        1. A boolean indicating if the snapshot is complete
+        1. A boolean indicating if the snapshot is complete.
         1. A training run start-time.

+1. If the snapshot directory contains a `metadata` file but not a `metadata.final` file, we will read the metadata file.

 1. If the training run start-time is more than the (configurable) training run timeout (set with the `pending_snapshot_expiry_seconds` parameter), we will